Grow Your Network By Using Facebook

 Decide what type of group you want to join

 There are various groups available on Facebook, but if you want it to work for your careers betterment you should be focused on public or closed groups related to your industry.
+Try to avoid groups that might have FB hacking software.
 It is easy, with public groups, you can join with the click of a button, while with closed groups, you will need to request an invite before joining.

 To find such groups just try different search terms, like technology and your city, or industry-specific technology terms.
 After doing this you will see a list of all the groups matching your search terms, how many members they have and whether the group is public or closed.
 Keep in mind, before joining any group, take some time to read the page to make sure you’re interested in the type of content they share and the type of interactions they have.
 Also, you should check the activeness of the group too.
 Check where the group is currently active, with people posting as recently as one week.

 Once you find an interesting group who can help you to grow your career, just introduce yourself to the group.
 So, just because the group you join will ideally have a strong focus on your industry, you’ll know everyone is in it for the same reasons as you.
 Your focus should be to let people know about your experience in the industry and what you’re looking to get from the group.
 You should find other recent posts that you can respond to in order to show the other members you’re invested in the group.
 Especially in tech career connections are vital, so this is a time to create your online network as much as your in-person network, and Facebook is a great place to start.